philipy1219/ComfyUI-TaylorSeer/README.md

 ## License

-The code in this repository is released under the [GNU General Public License v3.0](./LICENSE). git
+The code in this repository is released under the [GNU General Public License v3.0](./LICENSE).